M. Cristina Espinosa

 - Espinosa, M. Cristina.
 "Social Difference and Exclusion and our Visions on Diversity."
 Brandeis Diversity Conference.
 Hassenfeld Conference Center.
 February 27 of 2016.

 - Espinosa, Cristina.
-"Indigenous Peoples and Development at the panel Conflicting visions: modern economic development models and indigenous minorities."
-Second Annual Latin American Conference "Identity and the case for regional policies".
+"Indigenous Peoples and Development."
+Second Annual Latin American Conference "Identity and the case for regional policies" -panel Conflicting visions: modern economic development models and indigenous minorities.
 Harvard JFK School for Social Policy.
 04/18/2015.

 - Espinosa, Cristina. "“The construction of social exclusion, diversity and identities”.."
 SEED (Students Exploring & Embracing Diversity) event organized by Brandeis Admissions Office.
 International Business School - Brandeis.
 November 7-9, 2014.